Global Government Fintech can announce that the next Global Government Fintech Lab will be held in Dublin on Thursday 18 May 2023.

 Further information can be found on the Global Government Fintech Lab webpage.

 If you have questions, please contact our co-ordinator, Anne Simonsen, via email: firstname.lastname@example.org or phone +44 20 4558 8961.

 To discuss commercial opportunities, please contact George O’Grady email@example.com

-‘Ireland’s finance department’s fintech lynchpin: an interview with Karen Cullen’ – an interview (16 September 2021) with the head of international financial services in the Department of Finance’s risk and compliance unit (and head of the department’s fintech steering group)
+‘Ireland’s finance department’s fintech lynchpin: an interview with Karen Cullen’ – an interview (16 September 2021) with the head of international financial services in the Department of Finance’s risk and compliance unit (and fintech steering group head)